 Soft, padded foam of the type that is regularly installed under laminate flooring is not installed as the only layer between the subflooring and solid hardwood flooring.
 Engineered wood flooring, though, offers far more options for the introduction of padding-style underlayment.
 So if sound mitigation is a concern and you are still in the process of shopping for flooring, engineered wood flooring might be a clear direction for you.
 A number of intermediate layers that are sometimes directly installed between subflooring and solid hardwood flooring include:

-- Red rosin paper or builder's felt.
-These materials are the traditional underlayment that is installed between the hardwood flooring and the subfloor.
-These materials do help minimize squeaking between the bottom of the floorboards and the top of the subfloor, but they do not actually absorb sound, nor do they make the surface any softer to walk on, in the way that foam padding does with laminate flooring.
-You can, however, install double- or triple-layers of paper or felt under your hardwood floor, which may help to deaden sound somewhat.
+Paper or felt are two materials that are traditionally installed between hardwood flooring and subfloor.
+These materials help minimize squeaking that may occur between the bottom of the floorboards and the top of the subfloor.
+However, paper and felt do not actually absorb sound in any meaningful way, nor do they make the surface any softer to walk on, in the same sense that foam underlayment does with laminate flooring.

-- Solid underlayment: You can put down a solid (non-foam) underlayment that is specially designed for absorbing sound.
-SoundEater, made by Impacta, is described as a "free floating underlayment designed for nail down hardwood flooring."
+In lieu of soft underlayment, it is possible to lay down a solid underlayment that is specially designed for absorbing sound.
+SoundEater, made by Impacta, is one type of solid underlayment that can be installed under solid hardwood flooring.
+SoundEater is described by the manufacturer as a "free-floating underlayment designed for nail down hardwood flooring."
 In this case, the underlayment does not need to be nailed to the subfloor, but the hardwood planks will be nailed down to the underlayment.

 Adding fabric rugs and runners will go a long ways toward eliminating the sounds of footsteps on hardwood floors overhead.
 They have the added benefit of protecting hardwood surfaces against wear and tear.